envisioning/vocab/vocab/verifier-theory.md

 ---
 category: CORE, MATH
+generality:
+- 0.71
+- 0.685
+- 0.66
+- 0.635
+- 0.61
+- 0.585
+- 0.56
 slug: verifier-theory
 summary: Concept in computational complexity theory that focuses on the role of a verifier in determining the correctness of a solution to a problem within a given complexity class.
 title: Verifier Theory
 ---